saeed-anwar/saeed-anwar.github.io/index.md

 ---
 ### News!
+* A paper accepted in Pattern Recognition.
+[Feb'21]
 * A paper accepted in MVA.
 [Dec'20]
 * A paper accepted in WACV.
 [Nov'20]
 * A paper accepted in ICONIP as Oral.
 [Sept'20]